 Campground by The Lake

 If you’re looking to be in the middle of it all, Campground By The Lake is undoubtedly your spot.
-Directly on Lake Tahoe Blvd, a massive loop holds 50 full-hookup and 120 non-hookup sites that sit directly across from the lake and squarely in-between some of the best restaurants, shops and cafés in South Lake Tahoe, CA.
+Directly on Lake Tahoe Blvd, this campground boasts 65 non-electric, standard dry camping sites.
+(That’s right—no power & no water.)
+The campground also features convenient boat ramps, making it easy for campers to launch their boats and enjoy water activities.
+But, you’ll be a 2-minute walk from the lake and squarely in-between some of the best restaurants, shops and cafés in South Lake Tahoe, CA.

 Tahoe Valley Campground